-Cash and cash equivalents comprise of cash on hand, demand deposits and petty cash.
+Cash and cash equivalents comprise demand deposits and petty cash, and are subject to an insignificant risk of changes in value.
 Cash and cash equivalents are carried at amortised cost in the statement of financial position, which approximates fair value.